 Look, this is not an endorsement for Dirndl.com.
 I personally have no experience with this site but there are a few things I want to address.

-Many people say that have purchased from Dirndl.com and everything was great.
+Many people say they have purchased from Dirndl.com and everything was great.
 Just as many others have said they feel totally screwed by Dirndl.com.
-These reports include getting the wrong items, getting the wrong sizes (by a lot), getting cheap crap, and not being able to return any of it so they are stuck with it and simply out a bunch of money.
+These reports include getting the wrong items, getting the wrong sizes (by a mile), getting cheap crap, and not being able to return any of it so they are stuck with it and simply out a bunch of money.

 Plus, Dirndl.com’s rating on Trust Pilot is not great.
 Actually, for some reason it now says “Great” but almost half the reviews are pretty awful.
-Personally, that’s not a risk I’m willing to take when there are many other online retailers that don’t have such a sketchy record.
-Order from Dirndl.com at your own risk.
+Personally, that’s not a risk I’m willing to take when there are many other online retailers that don’t have such a sketchy track record.
+Order from Dirndl.com at your own risk, s’all I’m saying.

 The same goes for similar retailers like lederhosenstore.com (which I talk more about in my post on Oktoberfest scams) and germanimporthaus.com whose poorly photoshopped main homepage image should be enough to deter you.
 Yikes.
 Use these sites as your starting point for learning how to sniff out bogus trachten retailers.